 Recent Florida Career College (FCC) graduate Jacqueline Ramos is excited about the new life she’s building thanks to her education at FCC in Lauderdale Lakes.

-Jacqueline graduated from the Heating, Ventilation and Air Conditioning (HVAC) program in June, and within a month she was hired at Lakes Food Equipment Repairs in Hollywood, FL.
+Jacqueline graduated from the Heating, Ventilation and Air Conditioning (HVAC) program (HVAC Training Program) in June, and within a month she was hired at Lakes Food Equipment Repairs in Hollywood, FL.
 She’s enjoyed the training so far, going to various commercial food businesses to perform proper maintenance checks.

 Jacqueline uses all of her knowledge from FCC on the job – cleaning machinery, replacing filters, and ensuring all machines function properly.
 She’s excited about the opportunity she’ll have to learn new things on the job, including working with new machinery such as ovens and fryers.